emmalepsy/emmalepsy.github.io/_posts/2016-03-14-tools-for-freelancers.md

+---
+layout: post
+title: 15 Tools I swear by as a freelance writing consultant
+date: 2016-03-14 11:35:03.000000000 -04:00
+categories: []
+tags: []
+status: publish
+type: post
+published: true
+excerpt: These 15 tools help me stay organzied to do my job well.
+What do you use?
+---
 If left to my own devices, I’ll sit in bed laughing at videos of Pomeranians until I get bed sores.
 But software tools and productivity processes get me out of bed and into my office chair.
 Yea boi.

 I’ve compiled 15 tools I swear by as a freelance writing consultant.
 These tools are so helpful and awesome that Snoop Dogg is probably using them.